linwoodc3/linwoodc3.github.io/_posts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

   </tbody>
 </table>

-<br><br>After some research into the top URLs, you'll find <a href="https://www.reviewjournal.com" target="_blank">`https://www.reviewjournal.com`</a> is an interesting as top producer with `15` stories.
+<br><br>After some research into the top URLs, you'll find <a href="https://www.reviewjournal.com" target="_blank">`https://www.reviewjournal.com`</a> is an interesting top producer with `15` stories.
 The other sites are world wide generic sites that likley have syndicated reporting.
 But <a href="https://www.reviewjournal.com" target="_blank">`https://www.reviewjournal.com`</a> is different.
 A visit to the site and close look at the top left banner provides all the information we need.
 <div class="image">
 <center><img src="{{ site.url }}/assets/img/reviewjournal.png" alt="Review Journal" ></center>
 <div><center><font size=".5"><b>Image: The Review Journal is a local paper in Las Vegas.</b> </font></center></div>